 Airbnb is the most popular short-term rental site.
 Since the company launched in 2009, it has grown from helping 21,000 guests a year find a place to stay to helping six million a year.
 Currently, it lists a staggering 800,000 properties in 34,000 cities across 90 different countries.

 Since the creation of IRAs in the early 1970s, the IRS has always permitted a real estate IRA to purchase, hold, or flip real estate.
 By using a Self-Directed Roth IRA to buy real estate, you can purchase real estate or flip homes tax-free and without requiring custodian consent!

 A traditional IRA custodian (financial institution) will not allow you to purchase real estate using your IRA or retirement funds.
 Therefore, in order to have the ability to engage in house flipping transactions using retirement funds, a Self Directed IRA LLC is a great option.

-In general, most passive investments that your Self-Directed IRA might invest in are exempt from UBTI.
+Typically, most passive investments that your Self-Directed IRA might invest in are exempt from UBTI.
 Some examples of exempt type of income include:

 - Income from the operations of an active trade or business through a passthrough entity, such as an LLC.

-- Using a nonrecourse loan to purchase a property (there is an exception for a 401(k) plan)
+- Using a non-recourse loan to purchase a property (there is an exception for a 401(k) plan)

 - Using margin on a stock purchase

-The IRS does not offer much guidance on the use of self-directed IRAs and short-term rentals, such as Airbnb, especially with respect to Unrelated Business Taxable Income Tax (UBTI) rules.
+The IRS does not offer much guidance on the use of Self-Directed IRAs and short-term rentals, such as Airbnb, especially with respect to Unrelated Business Taxable Income Tax (UBTI) rules.